OlafPettersson/LocationTester/README.md

 | State              | Meaning                                                  |
 | ------------------ | -------------------------------------------------------- |
+| NOT_INSTALLED      | Buildin: The Location Provider appears to be not installed on this system
 | NO_PERMISSION      | Location permissions have not been granted to us.
 Click on the row to request the permissions.
 | DISABLED           | Locations are disabled in android settings.
 Click on the row to go to the settings.
 | BINDING            | UnifiedNlp: we are trying to bind to service.               |